-Gains from the sale of real estate were \$28.3 million in 2008 as compared to \$34.6 million in 2007.
-Included in 2008 gains are \$24.6 million from the sale of four properties in development to joint ventures for net proceeds of \$110.5 million, \$2.5 million from the sale of seven out-parcels for net proceeds of \$34.5 million, a \$1.2 million gain recognized on two out-parcels originally deferred at the time of sale.
+Gains from the sale of real estate were \$17.6 million (as restated) in 2008 as compared to \$34.6 million in 2007.
+Included in 2008 gains are \$13.9 million (net of the greater of our ownership interest or the gain deferral under the Restricted Gain Method described in our Critical Accounting Policies) from the sale of four properties in development to joint ventures for net proceeds of \$110.5 million, \$2.5 million from the sale of seven out-parcels for net proceeds of \$34.5 million, a \$1.2 million gain recognized on two out-parcels originally deferred at the time of sale.
 Included in 2007 gains are \$6.0 million from the sale of 22 out-parcels for net proceeds of \$50.2 million, \$26.4 million from the sale of two properties in development to the Fund for net proceeds of \$64.5 million, and a \$2.2 million gain related to the partial sale of our interest in the Fund.
 These gains are included in continuing operations rather than discontinued operations because they were either properties that had no operating income, or they were properties sold to co-investment partnerships where we have continuing involvement through our equity investment.
+There were no property sales to DIK-JVs in 2007.

 During the nine months ended September 30, 2008, we established a provision for loss of approximately \$1.8 million.
-During September, 2008, we established a provision for loss of \$1.1 million related to a \$3.6 million note receivable originally issued during 2002 to finance the sale of a shopping center located in Mississippi anchored by a Winn-Dixie and Wal-Mart.
+During September, 2008, we established a provision for loss of \$1.1 million related to a \$3.6 million note receivable originally issued during 2002 to finance the sale of a shopping center located in Mississippi anchored by a Winn-Dixie and a Wal-Mart.
 Both anchors subsequently closed.
 As a result of a negotiated payoff, we collected \$2.5 million and the note receivable was repaid during September 2008.
 During March, 2008, we established a provision for impairment loss of \$716,000 on a parcel of land held for sale based upon a contract purchase price.

 Income from discontinued operations was \$11.5 million for the nine months ended September 30, 2008 related to the sale of three properties in development and two operating properties sold to unrelated parties for net proceeds of \$55.4 million and to the operations of shopping centers sold or classified as held-for-sale in 2008.
 Income from discontinued operations was \$26.1 million for the nine months ended September 30, 2007 related to two operating properties and two properties in development sold to unrelated parties for net proceeds of \$96.4 million and to the operations of shopping centers sold or classified as held-for-sale in 2008 and 2007.
-In compliance with Statement 144, if we sell a property or classify a property as held-for-sale, we are required to re-present its operations into discontinued operations for all prior periods which results in a re-presentation of amounts previously reported as continuing operations into discontinued operations.
+In compliance with Statement 144, if we sell a property or classify a property as held-for-sale, we are required to represent its operations into discontinued operations for all prior periods which results in a re-presentation of amounts previously reported as continuing operations into discontinued operations.
 Our income from discontinued operations is shown net of minority interest of exchangeable operating partnership units of approximately \$78,000 and \$224,000 for the nine months ended September 30, 2008 and 2007, respectively.

-Net income for common stockholders for the nine months ended decreased \$20.3 million to \$113.1 million in 2008 as compared with \$133.4 million in 2007 primarily related to lower gains recognized from the sale of real estate in 2008 as discussed previously.
-Diluted earnings per share was \$1.61 in 2008 as compared to \$1.92 in 2007 or 15.9% lower.
+Net income for common stockholders for the nine months ended decreased \$30.9 million to \$102.5 million (as restated) in 2008 as compared with \$133.4 million in 2007 primarily related to lower gains recognized from the sale of real estate in 2008 as discussed previously.
+Diluted earnings per share was \$1.46 (as restated) in 2008 as compared to \$1.92 in 2007 or 24.0% lower.